The http4s DSL

 matching.
 For example, the following service responds with “Hello,

-Alice!” to GET /hello/Alice
+Alice!” to GET /hello/Alice:

 HttpService[IO] {